 - Exceptional (13 pts): Has natural delivery; modulates voice; is articulate; projects enthusiasm, interest, and confidence; uses body language effectively.
-Has excellent background. - Satisfactory (9 pts): Has appropriate pace; has no distracting mannerisms; is easily understood. - Unacceptable (0 pts): Is often hard to understand; has voice that is too soft or too loud; has a pace that is too quick or too slow; demonstrates one or more distracting mannerisms and/or distracting background.
+Has excellent background. - O Satisfactory (9 pts): Has appropriate pace; has no distracting mannerisms; is easily understood. - Unacceptable (0 pts): Is often hard to understand; has voice that is too soft or too loud; has a pace that is too quick or too slow; demonstrates one or more distracting mannerisms and/or distracting background.

-During the fall 2019 semester, 42 artifacts were collected from 2 of 2 sections of ENT 1000 although rubric scores for each rubric dimension were not collected for any artifacts because this information was not recorded in the Learning Management System (LMS).
+During the Spring 2020 semester, 89 artifacts were collected from 4 of 4 sections of ENT 1000 although rubric scores for each rubric dimension were not collected for any artifacts because this information was not recorded in the Learning Management System (LMS).
 Descriptive statistics for achievement of outcomes are shown in Table 1.
 The goal that 70% of students will illustrate a proficiency of 70% or higher was met for the overall score.
 No data was available to measure the achievement for the rubric dimensions.
 A graphic representation of achievement is shown in Figure 1.

 Rubric Dimensions & Outcomes n Mean % Meets Satisfactory

-Elevator Pitch Assignment 42 93.5% 95%
+Elevator Pitch Assignment 89 94.8% 97%

 Existing Problem ~ ~ ~

 Solution ~ ~ ~

 The Market ~ ~ ~

 Delivery ~ ~ ~